Top 5 games inspired by Twin Peaks

 5. Alan Wake

 Did you know that there was a live action mini-series called ‘Bright Falls’ that serves as a prequel to Alan Wake?
 The theme song to Bright Falls is uncannily similar to the theme of Twin Peaks, and the show itself is surprisingly not terrible.
-Meanwhile Alan Wake is one of the most widely known games to draw heavy inspiration from Twin Peaks, although aside from its supernatural themes and small-town setting there are some other notable influences too, and this game would feel equally at home on a similar list for Stephen King inspired games.
+Meanwhile Alan Wake is one of the most widely known games to draw heavy inspiration from Twin Peaks, although aside from its supernatural themes and small-town setting there are some other notable influences at play too, and this game would feel equally at home on a similar list for Stephen King inspired games.

 Having said that, Alan Wake does have it’s very own Log… I mean ‘Lamp’ Lady.